 After the Spay

 Most dogs recover very quickly from spay surgery.
-However, it is important to keep her rested and confined for a week or two after the surgery to allow her to heal properly.
+However, it is important to keep her rested and relatively inactive for a week or two after the surgery to allow her to heal properly.
 Running and jumping too soon can irritate the tissue in the abdomen, causing inflammation and pain.
-It can also make internal sutures tear, possible causing the incision to open up.
+It can also make sutures tear, possibly causing internal bleeding or the incision to open up.
 Too much activity can slow the healing process and lead to complications.

 The dog must also be kept from licking the incision.
 As the incision heals, discomfort or itching may lead the dog to lick the area.
 This introduces bacteria and causes irritation, which can lead to an infection.
 In extreme cases, dogs can also chew out their sutures.